-As a means of identifying sewage from small, localized lakeside towns and associated ecological responses, the dataset consists of over 150 variables collected at 14 littoral and 3 pelagic sampling sites.
+As a means of identifying sewage from small, localized lakeside towns and the associated ecological responses, the dataset consists of over 150 variables collected at 14 littoral and 3 pelagic sampling sites.
 The dataset was structured in a tidy format, where each row is a sample, each column is a variable, and each CSV file is an observable unit (Wickham 2014).
 Independent CSV files can be merged using unique locational identifiers as relational keys, enabling future researchers to customize analyses around a particular suite of variables.
 As a result of the dataset’s interoperability, reproducibility, and extensive variable content, the dataset is well poised for future reuse as supporting evidence of sewage pollution in Lake Baikal.
 Additionally, the data’s flexibility and consistent structure enable it to be merged with similar datasets, so as to synthesize biological responses to sewage across systems and scales.

 To our knowledge, no raw data on Lake Baikal macroinvertebrates, periphyton, or nearshore water quality are public in a machine-readable format, for any variable (i.e. abundance, fatty acid content, stable isotopes, nutrient and pollutant concentration), and no georeferenced data on pharmaceuticals and personal care products or microplastics appear to be publicly available for any boreal, subarctic, or arctic lakes or rivers in this region of the world.
 Thus, the dataset fills a substantial gap for future studies, providing a window on nearshore biotic assemblages and water quality in a unique, ancient ecosystem that holds 20% of the world’s liquid surface water (Moore et al. 2009).